 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not drink alcohol for 6 hours before and 6 hours after you take the Trokendi XR? capsule.
+- Do not drink alcohol with Qudexy?
+XR or Topamax®.
+Do not drink alcohol for 6 hours before and 6 hours after you take the Trokendi XR? capsule.

-- Some foods and medicines can affect how topiramate works.
-Tell your doctor if you are using acetazolamide, digoxin, lithium, zonisamide, metformin, other medicine for seizures (such as carbamazepine, phenytoin, valproic acid), or birth control pills.
+- Some medicines can affect how topiramate works.
+Tell your doctor if you are using acetazolamide, dichlorphenamide, dichloralphenazone, digoxin, lithium, metformin, zonisamide, other medicine for seizures (such as carbamazepine, phenytoin, valproic acid), or birth control pills.